tridoan1998/tridoan1998/README.md

 ⚡️ Currently learning and keep up with technologies and finding a balance between work and family/friend/entertainment/dating/traveling...

-🎓 San Jose State University Alumni Fall 2021
+🎓 San Jose State University Alumni.

-🌃 I live in a suburb near San Francisco, Cali.
+🌃 I live in San Francisco, Cali.

 🌱 Learning Web Development and everything related to software developement because I still don't understand lots of things in tech.